 Sometimes, things don’t go as planned, and you end up having to cancel your trip at the last minute.
 Many reasons like ill health, flight cancellation, and work-related issues may lead to your trip being cancelled.
 Losing your advance payments on airfare and hotel reservations could cost you dearly.
 Buy travel insurance for Belarus to protect yourself from these financial losses.

 Why buy trip cancellation insurance for Belarus?

 Many unforeseen circumstances may force you to cancel your trip.
 In the case of tick-borne encephalitis, typhoid, or hepatitis, you would be banned from traveling anywhere else in the country until you have a clearance from the doctor.
 At times, you may need to be quarantined for a few days or evacuated for medical treatment.
 You would have to cancel all your trip plans and accommodations in this case, costing you unnecessary money.
 Travel insurance mitigates these costs and cessations for you if your trip gets cancelled or interrupted for a covered reason.

 What all is covered under travel insurance for Belarus?

 When in Belarus, be prepared for unforeseen circumstances like bad weather or strikes, causing the airport to be shut.
-Thefts are very common in downtown cities, as is loss of belongings among travellers.
+Thefts are very common in downtown cities, as is loss of belongings among travelers.
 Travel insurance for Belarus may provide coverage for: